natashaaasmi/natashaaasmi/README.md

 - 👋 Hi, I’m @natashaaasmi
-- 👀 I’m interested in natural language processing, web development
+- 👀 I’m interested in
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate o
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me ...

 <!---